deckhouse/virtualization/docs/USER_GUIDE.md

     - VirtualMachinePool
 ```

 Create a pool with the desired number of replicas and a template.
-Per-replica disks are declared in `virtualDiskTemplates`.
-Their order defines the replica's device (boot) order: the first template is the boot disk.
-The pool template has no `blockDeviceRefs` field: the controller gives each replica its own copy of every template and wires them up, so you only describe the disks once.
+Each per-replica disk is described once in `virtualDiskTemplates` (reclaim policy, size, data source), and the template's `blockDeviceRefs` references those disks — by name, with `kind: VirtualDisk` — to set the device (boot) order, exactly as in a plain `VirtualMachine`.
+Every `virtualDiskTemplates` entry must be referenced exactly once (admission enforces this bijection; disk-template names are unique).
+Alongside the per-replica disks you may list shared read-only images (`VirtualImage`/`ClusterVirtualImage`) — for example a common ISO/CD-ROM attached to every replica — they are not per-replica and need no `virtualDiskTemplates` entry.

 ```bash
 d8 k apply -f - <<EOF